Background pattern

 • If you have an increase in the thickness of the heart muscle (known as hypertrophic cardiomyopathy).

 • If you have low blood pressure (you may notice it as dizziness, especially when standing up.
-In these cases, lying down may help you).
+In these cases, lying down may help).

-• If you have heart failure (heart problem to pump enough blood to the body) and normal or low blood pressure.
+• If you have heart failure (a problem with the heart pumping enough blood to the body) and normal or low blood pressure.

 • If you have kidney problems or if you are on dialysis.